Serie A: Predecessors to Serie A, 1898–1928

+Serie A formation

+Italian football was re-organised in 1929 to form a national 2 division hierarchic meritocracy, with end of season promotion and relegation between the 2 divisions.
+The two new divisions were branded Serie A and Serie B. The inaugural Serie A was won by Internazionale during the period they were called Ambrosiana.

+After World War II the North - South divisions of Divisione Nazionale were restored for the single 1945–46 season.
+Serie A was re-stored in 1946 and has continued to today.

+Scudetto and Coppa Campioni d'Italia

+The Italian league championship title is often referred to as the scudetto ("small shield").
+That is since from 1923 to 1924 season, the winner of the Italian football league set up adorned a small coat of arms with the Italian tricolour on their strip in the following season.

+An actual trophy is awarded to the winning club since 1960–61 season.
+The trophy is called the Coppa Campioni d'Italia.
+Until 2004 it was presented to the winning club at the head office of the Lega Nazionale Professionisti.
+Since then the trophy has been presented on-pitch at the end of the last round of games.

+21st century

 In April 2009, Serie A announced a split from Serie B. Nineteen of the twenty clubs voted in favour of the move in an argument over television rights; the relegation-threatened Lecce had voted against the decision.
 Maurizio Beretta, the former head of Italy's employers' association, became president of the new league.

 In April 2016, it was announced that Serie A was selected by the International Football Association Board to test video replays, which were initially private for the 2016–17 season, allowing them to become a live pilot phase, with replay assistance implemented in the 2017–18 season.
-On the decision, FIGC President Carlo Tavecchio said, "We were among the first supporters of using technology on the pitch and we believe we have everything required to offer our contribution to this important experiment."
+On the decision, FIGC President Carlo Tavecchio said: "We were among the first supporters of using technology on the pitch and we believe we have everything required to offer our contribution to this important experiment."

+Serie A will continue the 20 club format after sixteen clubs voted against reducing the division to 18 teams in February 2024.

 Format

 For most of Serie A's history, there were 16 or 18 clubs competing at the top level.
 Since 2004–05, however, there have been 20 clubs in total.
 One season (1947–48) was played with 21 teams for political reasons, following post-war tensions with Yugoslavia.
-Below is a complete record of how many teams played in each season throughout the league's history;
+Below is a complete record of how many teams played in each season throughout the league's history: